spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 # Map travel
 <%(TOC)%>

-This topic is intended for advanced users only.
+This topic is for advanced users only.
 Before reading this page, make sure you are familiar with the Unreal documentation on [Map travel](https://docs.unrealengine.com/en-us/Gameplay/Networking/Travelling).

 ## APlayerController::ClientTravel